High Adventure Beamer 3 Light

 The braked opening configuration automatically includes another important effect: what is known as 'downplaning' is effectively prevented.
 This scissoring problem happens when paraglider and reserve (round canopies too) both develop forward speed while pulling against each other, and both head straight downwards.
 This raises the sink speed markedly, and the risk of injury dramatically.
 The Beamer 3's pre-braking and its large area oppose this: the braked Rogallo surface refuses to be accelerated in this way.

-Steering and flying forwards - the Beamer's speciality!
+4. Steering and gliding - the Beamer's speciality!

 Will the Beamer fit in any harness or front container?

 Yes.
-The Beamer 3 can be stowed in any harness reserve compartment, or in a front container (e.g. all High Adventure models in M size).
+The Beamer 3 can be stowed in any harness reserve compartment, or in a front container*.
 Connection is either at the carabiners (front container) or at the shoulders for harnesses with built-in reserve compartment.
 N.B.: For shoulder support the harness must have the relevant shoulder harness support loops.

 Can I do safety training over water with the Beamer 3?